How to Become TEFL Certified?

 Dear Future TEFL Students:

 I took the TEFL course with Canterbury Consulting and now I am a certified TEFL teacher.
-I have been teaching for 2 years with Canterbury Consulting and the experience has been amazing.
+I have been teaching for four years with Canterbury Consulting and the experience has been amazing.
 The staff is professional, friendly and helpful with anything I need from asking for help with the extensive resources they offer at their library to a restaurant recommendation.

 They are always encouraging and provide excellent service.
 I always feel welcome and appreciated.
 The social events are great and I have met many teachers from all over the world.
 My experience with Canterbury Consulting has been very valuable and I know they are always there for support.